ashleyreality/Easy-Animator/resources/README.md

 #### Rectangle
 The Rectangle class extends AbstractShape.
 It allows you to construct a rectangle shape.
 We created this concrete class to enable the client to generate a rectangle shape.
 The constructor takes in a unique name, an initial location, R, G, and B values for color, and width/height values.
+A new constructor takes in just a unique name, based off how the text files declare shapes.
+We added a ShapeType RECTANGLE field to identify what type of shape it is for some view types.

 `IShape example = new Rectangle("name", 1.0, 1.0, 255, 255, 255, 20.0, 25.0);`
+`IShape example = new Rectangle("name");`

-#### Oval
+#### Ellipse
-The Oval class extends AbstractShape.
-It allows you to construct an oval shape.
-We created this concrete class to enable the client to generate an oval shape.
+The Ellipse class extends AbstractShape.
+Its name was changed from Oval.
+It allows you to construct an ellipse shape.
+We created this concrete class to enable the client to generate an ellipse shape.
 The constructor takes in a unique name, an initial location, R, G, and B values for color, and width/height values.
+A new constructor takes in just a unique name, based off how the text files declare shapes.
+We added a ShapeType ELLIPSE field to identify what type of shape it is for some view types.

-`IShape example = new Oval("name", 1.0, 1.0, 255, 255, 255, 20.0, 25.0);`
+`IShape example = new Ellipse("name", 1.0, 1.0, 255, 255, 255, 20.0, 25.0);`
+`IShape shape = new Ellipse("name")`

 ### IEvent
 The IEvent interface describes methods you must use if you implement IEvent.
 IEvent objects are